mm/siri-shortcuts-vpn/post.md

 {"instance_id":"i-09912cc4f30e020d7","ip":"54.236.255.219","region":"us-east-1"}
 ```

 Note that if you try and run this when a VPN is already running, the function will return a 429 - Too Many Requests response instead.
-This is to prevent accidentally starting too many instances up and incurring charges.
+This is to prevent accidentally starting too many instances up and incurring additional charges.

 To connect to your instance, wait a few minutes and then follow [this guide](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/clients.md).
 Use the IP address your function outputs, as well as the key, username and password you set way back when you made the EC2 launch template!
 You should have an up and running VPN.